mpsilfve/gitksan-data/README.md

 ## License

-For now, we release the data lincensed under [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)](https://creativecommons.org/licenses/by-nc-nd/3.0/).
+For now, we release the data lincensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported license (CC BY-NC-ND 3.0)](https://creativecommons.org/licenses/by-nc-nd/3.0/).
 Please get in touch with the authors if you need a more permissive license.